django/deps/accepted/0010-new-governance.rst

-Django's bugfix releases already follow a consistent schedule, and feature releases (and their alpha/beta/candidate packages) have target dates scheduled in advance.
-This will continue, with Releasers following a schedule approved by the Technical Board; there will be consultation on release blockers and the Technical Board will have the power to change the schedule or delay a release as needed.
+Django's bugfix releases already follow a consistent schedule, and feature releases (and their alpha/beta/candidate packages) have target dates scheduled in advance, as per the time-based release schedule defined in `DEP 4`_.

+This will continue.
+There will continue to be consultation on release blockers and the Technical Board will have the power to change the schedule or delay a release as needed.
 The Django Security Team will also have the ability to authorize off-schedule releases as needed to fix critical security issues.

 Who decides the technical direction of Django?